CS6620-S21/Distributed-File-Systems-Reliability/README.md

 - Enhance Terraform, Ansible, and SSH in Python Driver Program
 - Design failure scenarios

+#### Sprint 4 (29 Mar 2021 to 10 Apr 2021)
+- Developed 4 end to end test scenarios for testing the MooseFS file system.
+- Integrated the test scenarios with python main driver to create a test-harness

+#### Retrospective
+- Sprints Running really well
+    - Achieved the sprint goal and overall project deliverables.
+    - Useful having full team + mentor on MS Teams
+    - Team willing to adjust schedule ad-hoc incredibly helpful

+- Major Hiccups
+    - Installation of  MooseFS on CentOS
+    - Switching from Java to Python after the 2nd Sprint.
+    - Less features available on Terraform provider for Openstack as compared to AWS or Azure.

+#### Stretch Goals
+- Implement additional end to end test scenarios.
+- Abstract the code to support multiple providers like AWS, Azure etc.
+- Provide Web APIs.

 The further releases of application are not fixed yet for a particular date and are dependent on evaluation results from experiments being conducted for the project.